artixnous/artix-branding/README.md

 # Artwork
 Banners, logo and wallpapers will be uploaded here.
-If you're going to use a logo to represent us, use Artix logo #5, either the flat or the shadowed versions.
+If you're going to use a logo to represent us, do not use the flower of life logo, use the new logo, the blue and green stylized A.